 The amount of revenue recognized is based on the total amount of cash consideration received and not based on the amount of Baidu Currency provided.
-Revenue is recognized when an Internet user clicks on the customer-sponsored listing, there is persuasive evidence of an arrangement, the fee is fixed or determinable as prescribed by Staff Accounting Bulletin No. 104, or SAB 104.
+Revenue is recognized when an Internet user clicks on the customersponsored listing, there is persuasive evidence of an arrangement, the fee is fixed or determinable as prescribed by Staff Accounting Bulletin No. 104, or SAB 104

 Cash payments received in advance of P4P services are recorded as customer deposits.
 The distributors and customers are not entitled to any cash redemption for unused Baidu Currency units in their accounts with us.
-The amount of cash received relating to our unused Baidu Currency is recorded as customers' deposits and accounted for as a liability of our company until the Baidu Currency is used, at which point the corresponding cash amount is recorded as revenue.
+The amount of cash received relating to our unused Baidu Currency is recorded as customers' deposits and accounted for as a liability of our company.
+When the Baidu Currency is used, the corresponding cash amount is recorded as revenue.
+In the event the Baidu Currency is not used, the corresponding cash amount would remain as a liability of our company.
+Historically, we have not had material aggregate corresponding cash amount for the unused Baidu Currency that was outstanding for an extended period of time.
+As a result, we do not have an accounting policy in this regard.